-Unit code: R/650/3759
+Unit code: R/650/3759 RQF level: 7

 The aim of this unit is to teach learners about portfolio management and the features that go with it.
 The need of having a Project Management Office will also be discussed, as well as the stages of developing a successful project management office.